History of the National Museum Eugene Delacroix in Paris

 The inauguration of the Musée National Eugène-Delacroix marked an important turning point in the history of French painting.
 The activities and exhibitions are organized there with the same care as those of the Louvre Museum, and entry is kept free, affirming the desire for this place to remain a historical and cultural resource accessible to all.
 Thus, the public can continue to discover and admire the works of Eugène Delacroix, an emblematic figure of French painting.

-Following Eugene Delacroix’s death, the premises saw a succession of tenants, with one eventually planning to convert the historical workshop into a garage, risking the destruction of the invaluable infrastructure.
-This prompted Maurice Denis and Paul Signac, two painters and ardent admirers of Delacroix, to form the “Friends of Eugene Delacroix” in an effort to preserve the painter’s legacy.
-Their initiative garnered support, transforming into a robust movement dedicated to saving Delacroix’s former home.
+Following Eugene Delacroix’s death, his workshop experienced a series of transformations under various tenants.
+A critical point came when one tenant proposed converting the historical site into a garage, threatening the preservation of its invaluable artistic heritage.
+This alarming development prompted Maurice Denis and Paul Signac, two renowned painters and fervent admirers of Delacroix, to establish the “Friends of Eugene Delacroix”.
+Their mission was to safeguard the painter’s legacy, leading to a broad-based movement dedicated to preserving Delacroix’s former residence.

 For a convenient journey, reach out to our team to reserve a shared taxi for your visit to the National Eugene Delacroix Museum.
 Perfectly situated 16.6 km away from Orly Airport, the museum is also accessible from Roissy Charles de Gaulle Airport at a distance of 34.1 km via a luxurious taxi, and 89.3 km from Beauvais Airport.
 This service ensures that whether you’re arriving from near or far, you can enjoy a seamless and stress-free transfer to this iconic Parisian landmark.